bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

       context: '.'
       # Set location of Dockerfile for image build
       dockerfile: "./webserver/Dockerfile"
     # define list of exposed ports that Compose implementations MUST expose from container.
+Expose is only relevant to the docker network, not any further.
     expose:
       - 22
+    # We are adding ports to give access to the webserver to the local host
+    ports:
+      - "127.0.0.1:8888:80"
     # assign to ansible network
     networks:
       - ansible-net